marcus-crane/utf9k/content/blog/latency-as-a-forcing-function/index.md

 I've witnessed colleagues do this too, often at social events, where they suddenly snap back to reality and realise "Wait, what the hell am I doing?"

-Not Slack isn't the super snappiest application but compared to one of the current chat mediums at my workplace, it may as well be a bullet train in terms of latency.
+Not that Slack isn't the super snappiest application but compared to one of the current chat mediums at my workplace, it may as well be a bullet train in terms of latency.

 I'll give you a glimpse into what you could be enjoying.